skanev/playground/scheme/sicp/notes/week-03.markdown

 Chapter 1.3.3 makes a very nice point about procedures.
 When a procedure is parametrized with functions (as opposed to values), it can create a more powerful abstraction.
 The `fixed-point` function is a nice example of that - it is a general abstraction for Newton's method of finding square roots (exercise 1.07).
 This is cool, but I would say that it is not used in Ruby.

 Ruby is pretty decent, when your method needs just one lambda - it can be passed as a block.
 When you need too lambdas, however, it becomes rather awkward.
-Ruby has the `lambda` keyword, but it has at least two problems - (1) mullti-ine lambdas are tricky (you have to use `{`/`}` instead of `do`/`end`) and (2) it feels awkward to pass lambdas to functions an invoke them.
+Ruby has the `lambda` keyword, but it has at least two problems - (1) multiline lambdas are tricky (you have to use `{`/`}` instead of `do`/`end`) and (2) it feels awkward to pass lambdas to functions an invoke them.
 In such cases, I would probably go with a Template Method instead.

 While Ruby has all the power and flexibility to do this, I feel that the Ruby culture frowns upon it.
 Thus, Ruby feels less powerful in that sense.
 Note that it just **feels** that way.